-Here are five helpful money strategies to make the rest of the year count.
+Check out these five helpful money strategies that can make the rest of the year count.

 Life is all about balance.
 As the weather turns colder, it's a great time to reflect on the money progress you've made throughout the past year and start focusing on small wins to finish the year right.